Strawberry Oat Crumble Cookies

 And if you have any favourite cookie recipes, please share them in the comments section and I’ll give them a try!

-Reading your comments is one of the greatest pleasures of having this blog.
+Finally, reading your comments and feedback is one of the greatest pleasures of having this blog.
 Thank you for taking the time to write them and please keep them coming?
 And don’t forget to tag me, @sammiefeasting on Twitter/Instagram with your makes and bakes?
 Because, you are also an inspiration to me, another great part of having this blog!

 So, whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast.